Translate

 -

-The mission of the Cherry Creek School District Student Achievement Services Department is to prepare our students with special needs for positive post-secondary outcomes by ensuring access, alignment, achievement, advocacy and accountability.
+The mission of the Cherry Creek School District Special Education is to prepare our students with special needs for positive post-secondary outcomes by ensuring access, alignment, achievement, advocacy and accountability.
 Excellence and Equity is at the forefront of our decision-making.

 -